JhojanL/USGS_Ruby_React/README.md

 ## Frontend Development

-The frontend is a simple web page developed in React that interacts with the three API endpoints:
+The frontend is a web page developed in React that interacts with the three API endpoints:

 1. GET list of features
 2. GET list of comments associated with a feature